kaparelos/jquery.stopframeanimation/README.md

 <script type="text/javascript" src="jquery.stopframeanimation.min.js"></script>
 ```

-Add all animation's frames in a container element into your HTML document (it is suggested to assign "display: none;" through CSS on the frames so they won't be visible until the plugin is actually called)
+Add all animation frames in a container element into your HTML document (it is suggested to assign "display: none;" through CSS to the frames so they are not visible until the plugin is started)

 ```html
 <img src="frames/frame1.svg" class="animation_frame" alt="Animation frame" onerror="$(this).hide();" style="display: none;">